 Industry Analysis & Industry Trends

 Consumers love electronic gadgets.
-Demand for consumer electronics, such as flat-panel TVs, headphones and high-definition video is growing as a result of falling prices and the release of new and enhanced products.
-However, the steep fall in prices has negatively affected the value of sales.
+Demand for consumer electronics, such as flat-screen TVs, headphones and high-definition video, is growing as prices fall and new products are released.
+However, the steep drop in prices has negatively affected the value of sales.
 In addition, consumer electronics are increasingly being manufactured in foreign countries where labour costs are low and supply chains are deep.
-The UK Consumer Electronics Manufacturing industry is expected to generate revenue of £1.9 billion in 2013-14, down 7.7% from 2012-13.
+The UK Consumer Electronics Manufacturing industry is expected to generate revenue of £1.9 billion in 2014-15, up 0.5% on the previous year.
 The industry is highly globalised, with exports estimated to amount to £1.8 billion of revenue and imports for approximately £6.2 billion of domestic demand in 2015-16.
 However, exports and, to a lesser extent, imports are inflated by re-exports, which are exports of imported products... purchase to read more